-If you love animals and couldn't picture anything more extraordinary than making them feel better, then becoming a veterinarian is the right choice.
+If your passion is helping animals and making them feel better, becoming a veterinarian is a great choice.

 1. What Is a Vet?